chasegiunta/craft-vue-tailwind/README.md

-# craft-vue
+# craft-vue-tailwind

-All the power of a Vue CLI's scaffolding & single file components tailored for a Craft CMS project.
+Fork of the [craft-vue](https://github.com/chasegiunta/craft-vue) template that integrates the Tailwind CSS utility framework & removes unused CSS with Purgecss.

 ## What's Included